-With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra which requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open and freely spinning.
+With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra that requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open, and freely spinning.

 Cleansing the Chakras

-That automatically will start to stimulate your ajna chakra which is located in between your eyes and top of the head.
+That automatically will start to stimulate your Ajna chakra which is located in between your eyes and the top of the head.
 It is known as the third eye of the observer and sometimes people can even feel it when they had meditation as a regular practice.

 However, the vast majority of those without practice or yogic training may struggle to undertake this relatively advanced position.

-Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so, or by leaning backwards and letting your head carefully reach the floor.
+Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross-legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so or by leaning backward and letting your head carefully reach the floor.

 As with the crown chakra, each yogic chakra position has some relevance and emphasis on the area of the body the chakra is located in.